 To learn more, visit Facebook for Business.

-Google+ is a social network from Google.
+With a Google My Business Account, you get more than a business listing.
+Your free Business Profile lets you easily connect with customers across Google Search and Maps.
 Some of its tools and features come from existing services and platforms, and many are similar to other popular social networks and micro-blogging platforms.

-Within a few weeks of opening, social network Google+ had accumulated 10 million users.
+Within a few weeks of opening, social network Google My Business had accumulated 10 million users.
 This number quickly doubled.
-While the number of people using Google+ is still lower than Facebook, registrations continue at an incredible rate.
+While the number of people using Google My Business still lower than Facebook, registrations continue at an incredible rate.

-Only four years old, Instagram is a massive mobile social networking platform with over 300 million active monthly users, and is still rapidly growing.
-Instagram is a hit with the millennial demographic, a difficult and attractive target group to reach.
+Owned by Facebook, Instagram is a massive mobile social networking platform with hundreds of millions of active monthly users.
+Instagram is still rapidly growing, and is a hit with the millennial demographic, a difficult and attractive target group to reach.
 With the growth of mobile connectivity, and the cultural shift towards visual content, Instagram is the right solution at the right time.

 To get started, visit Instagram.